sitepress/website/collections/blog/first-post.html.md

 title: This is the first blog post
 ---

-Mascot uses collections to organize blog posts.
+Sitepress uses collections to organize blog posts.